Structural Limitations on Constraining the Time Evolution of Dark Energy: Introduction

-While the ill-posedness of reconstructing $\omega(z)$ from distance data has long been recognized~\cite{Maor:2000jy,Huterer:2000mj,Huterer:2002hy}, here we show that this limitation is enforced at a more fundamental level by the physical response kernel that maps $\omega(z)$ onto cosmological distances, rather than by any particular parametrization or statistical method.
+A steep hierarchy in the information content of luminosity distance measurements has been noted previously.
+In particular, an early analysis by Astier~\cite{Astier:2000as} computed the eigenvalues of the Fisher matrix for supernova distance data and observed a rapid suppression of higher-order modes.
+The present work provides an analytic explanation of this behavior by identifying the double-integral structure of the distance--redshift relation as its physical origin.

-In this Letter, we demonstrate that these conclusions arise from a single underlying origin.
-The mapping from $\omega(z)$ to distance observables involves a double integration over redshift, which induces an intrinsic low-pass filtering of the dark energy equation of state.
-This filtering is a structural property of Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) cosmology with distance-based probes and is independent of any specific basis choice or analysis technique.
-We make this statement explicit by deriving the linear-response kernel that maps perturbations in $\omega(z)$ onto observable distances.
-This kernel is broad and non-local in redshift, enforcing a compact, effectively low-rank response that suppresses rapidly varying or localized features in $\omega(z)$.
+In this letter, we demonstrate that these limitations arise from a single underlying origin: the physical response kernel that maps $\omega(z)$ onto cosmological distances involves a double integration over redshift.
+This structure induces an intrinsic low-pass filtering of the dark energy equation of state.
+We make this statement explicit by deriving the exact linear-response kernel and providing an analytic solution for oscillatory modes.
+We visualize this mechanism schematically and validate the theoretical limit using the full covariance matrix of the Pantheon+ supernova dataset \cite{Scolnic:2021amr, Brout:2022vxf}.
+Our results confirm that distance-based probes alone are structurally insufficient to fully characterize dynamical dark energy, highlighting the necessity of complementary probes such as direct expansion rate measurements \cite{Jimenez:2001gg} or the growth of structure \cite{Linder:2005in, Zhao:2011te, Lee:2025hjw} to break these fundamental degeneracies.

-Unlike previous PCA-based demonstrations, our approach does not rely on PCA as a statistical tool.
-Instead, PCA is used only as a diagnostic language to visualize a limitation that is already enforced by the physical response kernel itself.
-This kernel-based perspective unifies earlier ill-posed reconstruction arguments \cite{Huterer:2000mj,Maor:2000jy} and PCA results \cite{Huterer:2002hy}, and clarifies why increasing the flexibility of $\omega(z)$---for example, through the CPL parametrization \cite{Chevallier:2000qy,Linder:2002et}---cannot recover information about high-frequency or localized time evolution.